 Glen Clyde House

-Glen Clyde House is a gallery, gardens and café at Hamilton, in Tasmania’s Derwent Valley.
-Hamilton is an hour’s drive northwest of Hobart (70 kilometres).
+Glen Clyde House is a gallery, and café at Hamilton, in Tasmania's Derwent Valley.
+Hamilton is an easy one-hour drive north-west of Hobart.

 Hamilton, a classified historic town, has retained much of its original colonial architecture.
-Stroll around the town and visit some of its significant historic buildings including St Peters Church (1838), the Old Schoolhouse (1856) and the Hamilton Inn (1834).
+Stroll around the town and view some of its significant historic buildings including St Peters Church (1838), the Old Schoolhouse (1856) and Prospect Villa (1834) with its magnificent formal gardens.

 - Car park